skot/bitaxe/readme.md

 One of the best ways currently to test a new bitaxe is with a usbserial adapter and cgminer running on a separate computer.
 - You need a basic firmware running on the ESP32 that will power up the ASIC.
 [ESP-Miner i2c_test](https://github.com/skot/esp-miner/tree/i2c_test) is good for this.
 - You need a **1.8V** ftdi usbserial adapter. there are several on Amazon based on the FT232RL and one called "jim.sh" built on the FT230X
-    - Connect this usbserial adapter to the 1.8V serial debiug header on the bitaxe.
+    - Connect the usbserial adapter to the 1.8V serial debug header on the bitaxe.
 It's the one below the heatsink next to the fan connector.
-        - make sure to connect the usbserial adapter `RTS` line to the bitaxe `RST` pin.
+        - Make sure to connect the usbserial adapter `RTS` line to the bitaxe `RST` pin.
 Yes, that spelling is correct.
 - Download and build the [cgminer-bitaxe](https://github.com/skot/cgminer-bitaxe) fork.
-It has been modified to look for FT232RL or FT230X usbserial adapters and use the RTS signal for RST.
+    - This fork has a modified version of the GekkoScience CompacF driver to look for FT232RL or FT230X usbserial adapters and use the RTS signal for RST.

 ## Power Supply Requirements
 - [5VDC Power supply](https://www.amazon.com/BTF-LIGHTING-Plastic-Adapter-Transformer-WS2812B/dp/B01D8FM4N4).
 Should be capable of over 15W
     - Needs to connect with [spade-style connectors](https://www.amazon.com/gp/product/B01G4POUAU)

 ### ESP32 Programming Requirements
+To program the onboard ESP32, you need the following tools;
 - [ESP-Prog](https://www.digikey.com/en/products/detail/espressif-systems/ESP-PROG/10259352) ESP32 Programmer
 - [TC2030-IDC-NL](https://www.tag-connect.com/product/tc2030-idc-nl) Tag Connect Cable
 - [TC2030-CLIP](https://www.tag-connect.com/product/tc2030-retaining-clip-board-3-pack)
+- This is best done with VSCode and the Espressif plugin

 ## Connections
 ![bitaxeMax KiCad render](doc/render.png)